Realization of high-fidelity CZ and ZZ-free iSWAP gates with a tunable coupler

+By solving a Lindblad master equation, we find that the $T_1$ limit for a \SI{60}{\nano\second}-long CZ gate is approximately 99.85\% (see Appendix~\ref{suppsec:T1_contribution_to_gate_errors}).
+We also simulate the contribution of $1/f^{\alpha}$ flux noise (which predominantly limits the pure dephasing times $T_2^*$ of QB2 and CPLR at the idling configuration) to the gate error rate and find it to be an order of magnitude smaller than the $T_1$-contribution (see Appendices~\ref{suppsec:flux_noise_in_the_device} and \ref{suppsec:Flux_noise_contribution_to_gate_errors} for details).
+The gap between the measured fidelity $F_{\mathrm{CZ}}$ and its coherence limit implies additional coherent, leakage errors due to imperfect control.
+We find the leakage rate of the CZ gate with an optimal pulse shape is $0.06 \pm 0.07\%$ possibly due to residual pulse distortion of Z pulses (see Appendix~\ref{suppsec:cz_residual_leakage} for details).

 Now, we move on to engineering the level structure of the coupler to suppress residual $ZZ$ interactions during the iSWAP gate.
 The transmon qubit has a weak negative anharmonicity~\cite{Koch2007}.
 Therefore, the second excited levels of the transmons \ketbare{200} and \ketbare{002} are located near the computational qubit state \ketbare{101} when the two qubits are in resonance.
 Interaction between these three energy levels leads to level repulsion (red arrows in Fig.~\ref{fig:Fig5}a).
 Due to the repulsion, the frequency of \ketidle{101} is shifted upward (note that \ketbare{200} and \ketbare{002} are located below \ketbare{101}), which results in a positive $ZZ$ interaction of strength $\zeta\equiv (E_{|{101}\rangle}-E_{|{001}\rangle})-(E_{|{100}\rangle}-E_{|{000}\rangle})$, where $E_{|m\rangle}$ denotes the eigenenergy of $|m\rangle$.
-Such residual $ZZ$ interactions have generally either been accomodated~\cite{Barends2019} or actively corrected by applying a partial CZ gate~\cite{Foxen2020}.
-Here, we utilize the higher level of the coupler \ketbare{020} to counteract the level repulsion.
+Such residual $ZZ$ interactions have generally either been accomodated~\cite{Barends2019} or actively corrected by applying a partial CZ gate~\cite{Foxen2020} within the transmon qubit architecture.
+Recently, an approach to suppress the ZZ interactions by using qubits with opposing signs for their anharmonicity (e.g., a transmon qubit and a C-shunt flux qubit) has been proposed and demonstrated ~\cite{Zhao2020,Ku2020}.
+In this work, we utilize the higher level of the coupler \ketbare{020} to counteract the level repulsion while only using transmon qubits.
 Note that \ketbare{020} is located above \ketbare{101}, thereby providing a means to cancel the unwanted $ZZ$ term (blue arrow in Fig.~\ref{fig:Fig5}a).

 In Fig.~\ref{fig:Fig5}b, we measure the residual $ZZ$ strength $\zeta$ as a function of $\omega_{\mathrm{c}}$, when QB1 and QB2 are in resonance.
 To measure $\zeta$, we perform a cross-Ramsey type experiment, which measures the conditional phase accumulation $\phi_{{ZZ}}$ of QB1 while initializing QB2 in either its ground or excited state.
 We measure $\phi_{{ZZ}}$ at full periods of the swap oscillation, where the net amount of excitation exchange is zero.
 Dividing $\phi_{{ZZ}}$ by the swap period ($2\pi/\tilde{g}_{\mathrm{iSWAP}}$), we extract $\zeta/2\pi$.
 The experimental data show good agreement with numerical simulation (green curve in Fig.~\ref{fig:Fig5}b, see Appendix~\ref{suppsec:numerical_simulation} for details about the simulation).
 We also compare the experimental data with simulated $\zeta$ for a 2-level CPLR (yellow curve in Fig.~\ref{fig:Fig5}b).
 Owing to the presence of the higher level of CPLR, $\zeta$ is significantly suppressed.
 We also note that levels beyond the 2nd-excited level of CPLR have little impact on the dynamics, since they are outside the relevant manifolds.
 This result clearly indicates that using a well-engineered multi-level coupler can significantly reduce a residual $ZZ$ error of the iSWAP gate, thereby further enhancing the fidelity.